Transportation for Seniors

 • Schedule Flexibility

-Public transportation can be a great and cost-efficient way to get places.
-However, if you need to be somewhere at a specific time, public transportation might not be the best option.
+• Public transportation can be a great and cost-efficient way to get places.
+However, if you need to be somewhere at a specific time, there may be better options than public transportation.
 Schedules can be sporadic depending on where you live.

 • If this is the case, look into other options like having someone drive you.
 Ridesharing services tell you exactly on their phone applications when you can expect the driver to arrive.